A Policy Gradient Framework for Stochastic Optimal Control Problems with Global Convergence Guarantee: A policy gradient method for the control problem

-The rest of work is to substitute in the definitions and do some tedious calculation, which is postponed to Appendix \ref{sec:props}. \eqref{eq:dVdu} can be established in an analogous way. \end{proof} \begin{rmk} We remark that a similar result is established in \cite{carmona2021convergence} (Proposition 2) under a different setting.
-That work considers an infinite horizon mean-field games with constant diffusion coefficient, while our setting is finite horizon stochastic control problem with controlled diffusion. \end{rmk}
+\begin{rmk} We remark that a similar result is established in \cite[Proposition 2]{carmona2021convergence} under a different setting.
+That work considers infinite horizon mean-field games with constant diffusion coefficient, while our setting is finite horizon stochastic control problem with controlled diffusion. \end{rmk}

-Motivated by proposition \ref{prop:cost_derivative}, we want to construct a continuous-time version of the policy gradient, i.e., the gradient flow of $J$ with respect to $u$.
+Motivated by Proposition \ref{prop:cost_derivative}, we consider a continuous-time version of the policy gradient, i.e., the gradient flow of $J$ with respect to $u$.
 Let us recall the gradient descent method in discrete time first.
 Using $\tau_k$ as time steps for the policy gradient, for any $(t,x) \in [0,T] \times \mX$, the gradient descent method is